-While the industry is the engine of the modern world, we are also aware that it is an excessive contributor to the rising levels of greenhouse gas emissions.
-Therefore, we need to drastically reduce our impact on the environment in order to combat climate change and achieve a net zero world by 2050.
-The only pathway forward is when we transition to a more sustainable energy system.
-But that does not come without complex challenges: transitioning to a cleaner energy system requires significantly enhanced investments.
-At the same time, not all sectors can implement climate technologies or renewable energies simultaneously, which makes the progress of the energy transition not linear.
-Resulting that we are not in line at present with the objectives set out in the Paris Agreement.
+While industry is the engine of the modern world, we are also aware that it is an excessive contributor to the rising levels of greenhouse gas emissions.
+Therefore, we need to drastically reduce our impact on the environment in order to combat climate change and achieve a carbon neutral world by 2050.
+The only way forward is to transition to a more sustainable energy system.
+But that does not come without complex challenges: transitioning to a cleaner energy system requires significant investments.
+At the same time, not all sectors can implement climate technologies or renewable energies simultaneously, which makes the progress of the energy transition non-linear.
+The result is that we are not presently in line with the objectives set out in the Paris Agreement.
 Innovation will be key.
-After all, for most new clean technologies, the costs are reducing far too slowly to be able to bring down emissions at scale.
-Renewable energy sources, sustainable new technologies and supporting infrastructure must be made available and affordable quicker.
+After all, for most new clean technologies, the costs are lowering far too slowly to be able to bring down emissions at scale.
+Renewable energy sources, sustainable new technologies and supporting infrastructure must be made available and affordable at a faster pace.
 This calls for entrepreneurship and remarkable partnerships to ensure such technologies’ development, implementation and scale-up.

-First Dutch assists established, conventional businesses in making the transition to a sustainable future while we encourage the development of new energy solutions.
+First Dutch assists established, conventional businesses in making the transition to a sustainable future while encouraging the development of new energy solutions.
 We also connect all parties across the value chain to increase collaboration and accelerate the energy transition.